gu-benites/studio/app_docs/task-sidebar.md

 - [x] **Task: Implement User Account Menu (Integrated within Sidebar)**
     - [x] Subtask: Accessed when profile icon (user avatar) at the bottom of the sidebar is clicked.
-    - [x] Subtask: If sidebar is collapsed (desktop), clicking avatar first expands and pins the sidebar, then shows the User Account Menu.
+    - [ ] Subtask: Desktop (Unpinned/Collapsed Sidebar): Clicking avatar expands and auto-pins the sidebar, and opens the User Account Menu.
+Clicking the avatar again closes the User Account Menu, and also unpins and collapses the sidebar.
+    - [ ] Subtask: Desktop (Manually Pinned/Expanded Sidebar): Clicking avatar toggles the User Account Menu's visibility.
+The sidebar remains pinned and expanded when the User Account Menu is closed after being toggled from this state.
-    - [x] Subtask: If sidebar is expanded (desktop pinned, or mobile open), clicking avatar toggles the User Account Menu's visibility.
+    - [x] Subtask: Mobile (Sidebar open): Clicking avatar toggles the User Account Menu's visibility within the open sidebar.
+    - [x] Subtask: Mobile (Sidebar closed): Clicking avatar in hypothetical scenario (if avatar were visible outside closed mobile sidebar - current design has it inside) would first open sidebar, then show menu.
+Current behavior: Avatar is inside sidebar, so mobile sidebar must be open first.
     - [x] Subtask: User Account Menu appears as a section *within* the sidebar, directly above the avatar trigger, not as a popover.
     - [x] Subtask: Provides access to:
-        - [x] Settings (Link to `/settings`) - Removed direct "Account" link, consolidated into Settings.
+        - [x] Settings (Link to `/settings`)
         - [x] My Subscription (Opens Subscription Modal)
         - [x] Language (Opens Language Selector sub-menu within the User Account Menu section)
         - [x] Help Center (Link to `/help`)
         - [x] Sign Out (Opens Logout Confirmation Modal)
-    - [x] Subtask: User Account Menu (and its sub-menus like Language Selector) closes automatically if the main sidebar is collapsed/closed.
+    - [x] Subtask: User Account Menu (and its sub-menus like Language Selector) closes automatically if the main sidebar is collapsed/closed (e.g. via pin toggle or mobile close).
-    - [x] Subtask: Clicking a navigation item within the User Account Menu (e.g., Settings, Help) or an action that opens a modal (My Subscription, Sign Out) closes the User Account Menu section (on desktop) or the entire sidebar (on mobile).
+    - [ ] Subtask: Clicking a navigation item within the User Account Menu (e.g., Settings, Help) or an action that opens a modal (My Subscription, Sign Out) closes the User Account Menu section.
+If the sidebar was auto-expanded for the menu, it also collapses the sidebar (desktop).
+On mobile, this action closes the entire sidebar.

 ## 3. Language Selection (within User Account Menu)